sts10/radiation/README.md

 I know there's a better way to have users install Radiation-- something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog

+#### What's New in v 0.3.4

+Changed the HTML-or-Markdown choice to use 'h' or 'm', rather than 1 or 2, which fits with the main menu better.

+I also altered the sample ERB template so that the post title is used as the post div's id and not the "name" of the date a tag.
+This just makes more semantic sense and allows for easier CSS manipulation.

 #### What's New in v 0.3.3